hashimlijr/recipe-api-with-tdd/README.md

 - **User-Friendly API Endpoints:** Access user-friendly API endpoints, making integration with front-end applications a breeze.

 - **Dockerized Setup:** Enjoy a seamless deployment process with the included Dockerized setup.
+- **Test-Driven Development (TDD):** Embrace a Test-Driven Development approach for robust and reliable code.

 ## Technologies Used